codio-templates/guides-assessments-demo/.guides/content/Advanced-Autograding-5130.md

+Use the button below to test your code first.

+{Test Run}(challenge1/run.sh 10 20)

 {Check It!|assessment}(test-1883631226)

-## Reference Information
+## Explanation
-Code tests are simply scripts written in any language.
-In these examples bash has been used as it makes it easy to compile Java code and capture and compare program output with test cases.
+Advanced code tests are scripts, written in any language.
+In this example bash has been used.

-The code test can be found in `test1/test.sh`.
+The code test can be found in `challenge1/advanced-test.sh`.
 This example shows you how to write a basic test case.
+Notice how all `echo` statements are output to the Guide.

 Firstly the bash script changes the working directory from the default `/home/codio/workspace` to the content folder.
 `/home/codio/workspace/challenge1`